Influenza vaccine for children

 Read more about medicines and side effects and reporting a reaction that you think might be a side effect.

-• You don't need to give babies and children paracetamol before or after vaccination.
+• You don't need to give babies and children paracetamol before or after the flu vaccination.

 • Give plenty of breastfeeds or cool drinks.
 Read more about fever in children.